Why GS1 standards for Track & Trace?

 Kezzler has been highlighted as a top global GS1 success story, a selected example of how businesses are successfully using GS1 standards for traceability.

-Visit the GS1 case study library to learn more.
+Visit the GS1 Case Study library for Traceability to learn more.

 GS1 EPCIS and – SSCC codes